 At the top and next to each key you will see checkboxes.
 Those can be used to select multiple keys to be able to perform a batch action on them.
 You currently have the following batch actions available:

 - Add multiple keys to a Job

 - Delete keys (Note that this will delete the whole key and not just its translations)

 2. Source and target language windows

-You will have to select a locale from the upper drop-down to select your source language for the translation and the locale of your target language for the window below.
+You will have to select a language from the upper drop-down to select your source language for the translation and the language of your target language for the window below.